DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 Table: Parking rates weekends \label{tab:ratesweekends}

-Additonally to these timeslots there is a `daily rate` and a `monthly rate`
+Additionally to these timeslots, there is a `daily rate` and a `monthly rate`